Job Search Terminal

 - Prepare for interviews with a STAR story bank and voice practice.

-Your data never leaves your machine.
+Your stored account data stays on your machine.
 There are no accounts, no subscriptions, and no cloud storage.
-The only time the app contacts the internet is when you ask it to use an AI provider (OpenAI, Anthropic, or Google Gemini) to evaluate a job or generate content.
+The app contacts the internet only for the features you run: AI-provider requests, job scans, source discovery, and browser-board scanning.

 What you need